 For example, a record carrier for use in a picture retrieval system stores coded pictures together with a data structure defined in terms of line numbers and addresses which instruct the system how to decode and access the picture from the record carrier.
-This data structure is functional data defined in terms which inherently comprise the technical features of the picture retrieval system, namely the record carrier and a reading device for retrieving pictures therefrom in which the record carrier is operative.
+This data structure is defined in terms which inherently comprise the technical features of the picture retrieval system, namely the record carrier and a reading device for retrieving pictures therefrom in which the record carrier is operative.
 It thus contributes to the technical character of the record carrier, whereas the cognitive content of the stored pictures (e.g. photograph of a person or landscape) does not.

 Another example is an electronic message with a header and a content section.
 Information in the header comprises instructions which are automatically recognised and processed by the receiving message system.
 This processing in turn determines how the content elements are to be assembled and presented to its final recipient.
 The provision of such instructions in the header contributes to the technical character of the electronic message, whereas the information in the content section, representing cognitive data, does not (T 858/02).

 A data structure or a data format may have features which may not be characterised as cognitive data (i.e. not for conveying information to a user) but which nevertheless do not make a technical contribution.
 For example, the structure of a computer program may merely aim at facilitating the task of the programmer, which is not a technical effect serving a technical function purpose.
 Furthermore, data models and other information models at an abstract logical level have per se no technical character (see G‑II, 3.6.2).

 Digital data is used to control devices in additive manufacturing (AM), which is the general term for technologies manufacturing physical objects by successive addition of material based on a digital representation of the geometry of the object.
 If the data defines the instructions for operating the AM device, it makes a technical contribution as illustrated in the following example: